Redis Pulls Back on Open Source Licensing, Citing Stingy Cloud Services

 On the latest TNS Context podcast, which will be out later on Friday, Google developer advocate Kelsey Hightower, speaking off the cuff to the recent news, pointed out that “I think they made a business decision.
 I think paying customers understand these things a little bit better: Most companies aren’t in business to make zero dollars.”

 Industry observer, and MongoDB veteran, Matt Asay was a bit more cynical, pointing out, also on Twitter, that the move may not be an effective one for the company.
-“Most of the finger-wagging over Redis Labs’ license change is wrong, silly, or both.
-But so is the purpose behind the [Redis Labs] decision.
-[Redis Labs] seems to think AWS et al will pay up for a license.
+“Most of the finger-wagging over Redis’ license change is wrong, silly, or both.
+But so is the purpose behind the [Redis] decision.
+[Redis] seems to think AWS et al will pay up for a license.
 Let me don my old MongoDB hat for a minute to give some advice: they won’t,” he wrote.

 While many agree with what Redis is doing in theory, they do wonder the effect these changes will make to the Redis community itself.
 As early MongoDB contributor and current VMware product manager Jared Rosoff pointed out on Twitter, “I think lots of people just feel like the rules changed out from under them.
 Even if the result of the change isn’t controversial, it’s hard to trust a platform that can change on a whim.”